An interview with Mr. Roberto Brandão, partner at Tap Consultoria

-The soviets had a regular line with Brazil, that increased along the years, resulting in a profitable business for Cory therefore I was designated by the directors to give priority to the development of the relationship with these clients.
+The soviets had a regular line with Brazil, that increased along the years, resulting in a profitable business for Cory and, therefore, I was designated by the directors to give priority to the development of the relationship with them.

 Anyway, for us, South Americans that saw USSR from a distant and mythical point of view, working with Soviets sounded extraordinary, and I still tell my children and friends the experiences – many of them absolutely funny and folkloric – I had with Russians.

-This makes me thinking again that we are continuously told “You are not accountable for this” but how true is this?
+This makes me think again that we are continuously told “You are not accountable for this”, but how true is this?
 Definitively ethic is a significant part of the answer to this question.

 TAP CONSULTORIA is adapting continuously to the realities of the industry including by fulfilling entirely the newest requirements of the hygiene crisis by providing training at distance via digital communication tools.